Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Thai cabinet supports a new alcohol control bill but requires ensuring public health while balancing economic and tourism benefits.

-The Thai government spokesman said the cabinet supported the Public Health Ministry 's new alcohol control bill on March 3 but demanded that the new bill include measures to promote tourism.
+The Thai cabinet supported the Public Health Ministry 's new alcohol control bill on March 3 but demanded that the new bill include measures to promote tourism, a government spokesman said.

-Chai Wacharonke, a government spokesman, said after the cabinet meeting that it had asked the secretary-general of the Ministry of Public Health to come up with details on tourism promotion to be included in the new bill.
-The cabinet is expected to review the details within a week, after which the bill will be sent to the State Council, the government's legal body, for consideration.
+Chai Wacharonke, a government spokesman, said after the cabinet meeting that the secretary-general of the Ministry of Public Health had been asked to come up with details on tourism promotion to be included in the new bill.
+The cabinet is expected to review the details in a week, after which the bill will be sent to the State Council, the government's legal body, for consideration.

-Under the new bill, any drink with an alcohol content of less than 0.5% will not be considered an alcoholic beverage.
+Under the new bill, any drink with an alcohol content of less than 0.5% will not be considered alcoholic.
 The minister in charge will have the power to issue regulations on where and when drinking is allowed.

 Tourists drink at night at a bar on Khao San Road, Bangkok.
 Photo: AFP